 - What draws you to this particular graduate program?
 You may want to mention, for instance, specific faculty members you’d like to work with here and why.
 This will keep the statement from appearing generic (an impression you want to avoid) and demonstrate your familiarity with our graduate program.
 It will look more convincing if you’ve actually exchanged emails or spoken on the phone with those faculty (If you have, note it in your statement!).
 Remember that the admission process is like a courtship: we’re courting you (maybe), but you’re courting us as well, so tailor your statement to our program.

-- If you have any weak spots in your application such as a low GRE score (below the 50th percentile), the statement of purpose is a good place to call attention to mitigating or extenuating circumstances the committee may not be aware of, explain how you are remedying this weakness, and/or make a case why the weak score is not the best or most accurate indicator of your abilities in this area.
+- If you have any weak spots in your application, the statement of purpose is a good place to call attention to mitigating or extenuating circumstances the committee may not be aware of, explain how you are remedying this weakness, and/or make a case why the weak score is not the best or most accurate indicator of your abilities in this area.

 - It’s helpful to highlight in your statement any previous research experience you have (senior thesis, master’s thesis, research assistantship, etc.).
 Research experience is by no means required for admission, but it may help to distinguish your application from others.

 - You may have acquired considerable knowledge in a particular subfield of sociology, especially if you have already completed some graduate study, but don’t assume that everyone on the admission committee will be a specialist in that field.